ygdantas/SeVen/README.md

 pvesta/			pvesta tool

 II.
-In order to run an experiment, run as following:
+How to run an experiment:

-1) Enter into the folder of an attack e open two terminals (server and client), example:
+1) Choose one folder (attacks) and open two terminals (server and client), for instance:

  cd experiments/get-flood/

-In one of terminals, run the script from server:
+In one, run the script of the server

  ./run-server-example.sh

-In other, run the script from client:
+In other, run the script of the client:

  ./run-client-example.sh

 Results are displayed once the verification task is completed.
-The servers will continue to run waiting for further simulation requests for ASV.
+The servers will continue to run waiting for further simulation requests.

 III.
 There is a file called success.quatex in each folder within of experiments, as following: